react-auth-kit/react-auth-kit/docs/getting_started/refreshtoken.md

 ---
-title: Refresh the Auth Token periodically
+title: Refresh Token - React Auth Kit
 description: Refresh the auth token in the background by using the Refresh token feature.
 Just use the createRefresh builder.
 ---